The History of the Sandstone Trail Race

 The Sandstone Trail is a long distance footpath which stretches 30 miles along the backbone of central Cheshire from the Shropshire border to the Mersey.
 It is a sort of Cheshire Way, following a meandering ridge of 300 million year old Triassic sandstone that rises dramatically from the Cheshire plain which it almost splits in two.

-The race follows part of this route, developed from a favourite training run of Deeside Orienteering Club.
-The A race starts at 10:00 and covers 16.5 miles with a total climb of 1700 feet (excluding the stiles!) made up of frequent short climbs.
+The race, which is run under FRA rules,follows part of this route, developed from a favourite training run of Deeside Orienteering Club.
+The A race starts at 10:00 and covers 17.1 miles with a total climb of 2150 feet (excluding the stiles!) made up of frequent short climbs.
 These are linked by level running over varied terrain.
-A shorter B race covers the last 9.5 miles of the longer event with 950 feet of climb.
+A shorter B race covers the last 10.6 miles of the longer event with 950 feet of climb.
+Both of these were recently lengthened, the A Race by just over half a mile and the B Race by just over a mile.
 A 5 mile C race lapsed in 1982.

-The A race starts below the Iron Age hill fort of Maiden castle and for the first 7 miles follows the highest sections of the ridge, climbing to the trig point at Rawhead, 746ft, where the red chiselled cliffs resemble the wild west more that Cheshire !
-Under the cliffs are caves such as the spectacular Queens Parlour and the reputed former home of brigands, the aptly named Bloody Bones cave.
+The A race starts opposite the Iron Age hill fort of Maiden Castle and for the first 7 miles follows the highest sections of the ridge, climbing to the trig point at Rawhead, 746ft, where the red chiselled cliffs resemble the wild west more that Cheshire!
+Under the cliffs are caves such as the spectacular Queen's Parlour and the reputed former home of brigands, the aptly named Bloody Bones Cave.

-The trail now follows quiet tracks and fields above the village of Burwardsley, famous for its candle factory before dropping down through the Peckforton estate to Beeston.
-Peckforton castle is a 19th century frivolity on a promontory at the ridge end.
-A mile further on is Beeston Castle, a 13th century stronghold on a dramatic plug of rock rising 300m from the plain.
-Split times for A race runners are recorded here (7 miles) as well as a welcome drinks station.
+The trail now follows quiet tracks and fields above the village of Burwardsley, famous for its candle factory, before dropping down through the Peckforton estate to Beeston.
+Peckforton Castle is a 19th century frivolity on a promontory at the ridge end.
+A mile further on is Beeston Castle, a 13th century stronghold on a dramatic plug of rock rising 300ft from the plain.
+Split times for A race runners are recorded here (7 miles) as well as there being a welcome drinks station.

-The B race starts at 11:00 allowing the leading A race runners a clear run.
-The start is a few hundred metres from the castle gates down an often muddy cow road.
+The B race starts at 11:00 allowing the A race leaders a chance to get through Beeston first, with the start, since 2006, about half a mile south of the castle.
 This race started in 1979 as a ladies race and, initially, only prizes in that category were awarded although men did compete.
 Now both races are open to men and women runners.

-Starting with the 2004 race safety concerns resulted in a re-route across fields towards Kelsall crossing the A54 on the steep climb over Yeld Lane road bridge then turning right on a minor road to re-join the Sandstone Trail at Edisbury Hill before running down to Delamere Forest to finish at Barnes Bridge Car Park.
-This is where the buses leave for both starts at 08:30 for those who book a place.
+Until 2004 the race continued to Gresty's Waste crossing the busy A54 by two old turnpike cottages.
+At that time, safety concerns resulted in a re-route across fields towards Kelsall, crossing the A54 on the steep climb over Yeld Lane road bridge, turning right on a minor road to re-join the Sandstone Trail below Eddisbury Hill, then running down to Delamere Forest to finish at Barnes Bridge Car Park.
+Because these are one-way races, buses to the starts are provided for competitors; these leave from Barnes Bridge at 08:30 sharp for those who book a place.

-Since the first race in 1977 the race has attracted a regular following around Merseyside and the Welsh borders.
-Anyone running under 2 hours should be well pleased with average club runners finishing in around 2h 15m on a dry year.
-Beating 1 hour on the B race is also a worthwhile target.
+Since its inception in 1977 the race has attracted a regular following around Merseyside and the Welsh borders.
+Anyone running the A race under two hours is likely to be a prizewinner, with good club runners finishing in around 2h 30m on a dry year.
+Beating one hour on the B race was a worthwhile target up until 2006, but with the additional length may now be unachievable.

-Numbers are limited to 150 for each race and these limits are often approached before the closing date.
-The race atmosphere is friendly and informal but organisation is tight assisted by an army of volunteers, Cheshire Police, and St John Ambulance.
-On the day results are posted and handsome trophies are presented under the massive beech trees and runners and helpers alike still have time for a lunchtime pint or picnic in the forest.
+Numbers are limited to 190 for each race (previously 150) and these limits are often approached before the closing date.
+The race atmosphere is friendly and informal but organisation is tight, assisted by an army of volunteers, St John Ambulance and the co-operation of the Cheshire Police.
+On the day results are available, handsome trophies are presented under the massive beech trees, and runners and helpers alike still have time for a picnic in the forest or a lunchtime pint.

 In this area of the website you can find out about: